berinjelawoman/android-scripts/README.md

 process.

 ## Monitoring
-By default, adb only allows 15 devices.
-To bypass that limitation, make sure you are using a recent adb build and set the environment variable `ADB_LOCAL_TRANSPORT_MAX_PORT` to the number of devices you will be monitoring.
+By default, adb only allows 16 devices.
+To bypass that limitation, make sure you are using a recent adb build and set the environment variable `ADB_LOCAL_TRANSPORT_MAX_PORT` to the max port that adb will scan for devices.
+The default is 5555 + 16 * 2 - 1.
+Where 16 is the number of devices.
-It is crucial that a recent enough adb build is used since only those support the use of the environment variable.
+It is crucial that a recent enough adb build is used since only those support the use of the environment variable. `adb --help` will tell you if you have this feature available, look for the flag's description in the last few lines.
 Example:

 ```
+# 5555 + 100 * 2 - 1 == 5754
-export ADB_LOCAL_TRANSPORT_MAX_PORT=100 # monitoring 100 devices (or less)
+export ADB_LOCAL_TRANSPORT_MAX_PORT=5754 # monitoring at most 100 devices
 ```